AresLOLXD/cms_rekarel/README.md

 * Karel languages
 * Karel task type.

-A Karel task type it's a slightly modified version of a [batch](https://cms.readthedocs.io/en/latest/Task%20types.html#batch) task that changes the task output so Instruction Limit Exceeded and RTE are correctly displayed.
+A Karel task type is a slightly modified version of a [batch](https://cms.readthedocs.io/en/latest/Task%20types.html#batch) task that changes the task output so Instruction Limit Exceeded and RTE are correctly displayed.